-With personal financial planning we learn to acquire, use,

-standard of living the necessities, comforts, and luxuries enjoyed or desired by an individual or family and control our financial resources more efficiently.
+With personal financial planning we learn to acquire, use, and control our financial resources more efficiently.
 It allows us to gain more enjoyment from our income and thus to improve our standard of living-the necessities, comforts, and luxuries we have or desire.